Hospital Discharge Planning: A Guide for Families and Caregivers

 - What services will help me care for myself?

-- Does my family member require help at night and if so, how will I get enough sleep?
+- Does my friend or family member require help at night and if so, how will I get enough sleep?

 - Are there things that are scary or uncomfortable for me to do, e.g., changing a diaper?